Four Dots

 • Legacy technical debt: Multiple CMS platforms, deprecated code, and architectural decisions made years ago by teams long gone

-• Governance complexity: Changes require approval from security, legal, engineering, product, and marketing – each with different priorities
+• Governance complexity: Changes require approval from security, legal, engineering, product, and marketing – each with different priorities and timelines

 • Migration risk: Replatforming a 100,000-page ecommerce site isn’t the same as moving a brochure site to a new theme